Which magnesium is best as a dietary supplement? Everything you need to know

 This is why it is called an anti-stress mineral.
 Here you will learn more about magnesium and what symptoms you should pay attention to.

-From raw material to dietary supplements
+From raw materials to supplements

 Magnesium citrate, a popular form of magnesium supplementation, begins its journey from minerals such as dolomite and magnesite or from seawater.